polo-language/zip-blocks/README.md

   blockSize: 20, // in MB
   compressionRatio: 1,
   filesOnly: true,
-  addOversize: true,
+  addOversize: true
-  name: undefined
 }
 ```

 If `filesOnly` is set to false, directories are included in the operation as well.
-If `addOversize` is left at `true`, individual files/directories exceeding the maximum block size will be added to individual archives; for `false`, they will be skipped and an error event emitted listing oversized items. `name` is used as the base name for generated files (defaults are set by individual methods as necessary).
+If `addOversize` is left at `true`, individual files/directories exceeding the maximum block size will be added to individual archives; for `false`, they will be skipped and an error event emitted listing oversized items.

 #### setCompressionRatio(ratio)